 - The entire team, their uniforms muddy and stained, shouted for joy.

-These are examples of all of the eight different kinds of phrases.
+These are just a few examples of the eight different kinds of phrases.
+For further information and examples of each type click on the links in each section.